ArgentinaG/Eat-Da-Burger-/README.md

 #### Config Setup

-1. Inside your `burger` directory, create a folder named `config`.

-2. Create a `connection.js` file inside `config` directory.

-   * Inside the `connection.js` file, setup the code to connect Node to MySQL.

-   * Export the connection.
+1. Created `config` folder with the connection.js file

+2. Setup code that connected Node to MySql within the connections.js       file
+3. Exported the connection

 3. Create an `orm.js` file inside `config` directory.

    * Import (require) `connection.js` into `orm.js`